haarry9/ner-bert-api/README.md

 ## Overview

-The aim of the project is to implement a Named Entity Recognition (NER) API by fine-tuning a pretrained BERT model trained on the CoNLL-2003 dataset.
-The trained model is integrated into a FastAPI-based REST service that exposes an endpoint /predict that takes input text as JSON and returns the recognized entities.
+The aim of the project is to implement a Named Entity Recognition (NER) API by fine-tuning a pretrained BERT model on the CoNLL-2003 dataset.
+The trained model is integrated into a FastAPI-based REST service that exposes an endpoint /predict which accepts an input text/sentence as JSON and returns the recognized entities.

 ## Features
-- **Data Preprocessing**: Preprocessed the data in Google Colab, including tokenization, ddataset formatting, including padding and word embeddings.
+- **Data Preprocessing**: Preprocessed the data in Google Colab, including tokenization and dataset formatting, including padding and word embeddings.
 - **Model Training**: Fine-tuned the pretrained BERT model from Hugging Face on the CoNLL-2003 dataset for NER using Google Colab.
 - **Model Evaluation**: Assessed model performance using Precision, Recall, and F1-score.
 - **Model Serialization & Deployment**: The trained model and tokenizers were saved to local environment for inference.